Online Training

 • You will have multiple attempts to pass any course exam.
 An incorrect answer will prompt you to the relevant section of the course to review the appropriate information.

-After completing both the online and Labs Only course, you will also be qualified to act as an “Evacuation Crewmember” when flying in the passenger compartment of a G550.
+After completing both the 135.331 Crewmember Emergency Online Training and Emergency Drill Training course, you be additionally qualified to act as an “Evacuation Crewmember” when flying in the passenger compartment of a G550.

 Student Objectives: